moerwald/moerwald.github.io/_posts/2024-08-28-k8s-local-path-provisioning.md

 ---
+layout: post
-title: Dynamic Local Storage in Kubernetes with the Local Path Provisioner
+title:  "Dynamic Local Storage in Kubernetes with the Local Path Provisioner"
+categories:
-category: Kubernetes
+    - Kubernetes
 ---

 In Kubernetes, Persistent Volume Claims (PVCs) are essential for storing data beyond the lifespan of a pod.
 While Kubernetes is inherently geared towards dynamic cloud storage solutions, there are many scenarios where local storage on nodes needs to be used.
 This is where the **Local Path Provisioner** comes into play, offering a simple and effective solution for PVCs on local storage.